 \subsection{Enriching by 0-Form Global Symmetry}

 We now describe how Maxwell theory can be enriched by an ordinary (i.e.~0-form) global symmetry~$G^{(0)}$.
 For reasons explained below, we focus on connected (and hence continuous)~$G^{(0)}$.
 Our primary interest is in the quantum numbers of line defects with respect to this symmetry group.
-In this subsection we additionally focus on the case of internal symmetries.
-The generalization to spacetime symmetries is discussed in section~\ref{bflines}
+For now, we focus on the case of internal symmetries; the generalization to spacetime symmetries is discussed in section~\ref{bflines}.

 Many aspects of QFT with~$G^{(0)}$ symmetry are controlled by the Lie algebra of~$G^{(0)}$, i.e.~the local form of~$G^{(0)}$.
 For instance, it is this local form that controls the conserved currents associated to the symmetry.
 By contrast, our discussion will only be sensitive to the global form of~$G^{(0)}$, and local aspects will essentially not play any role.
 We must therefore carefully distinguish between~$G^{(0)}$ and various possible discrete quotients or extensions that naturally arise, e.g.~we must distinguish between systems with~$SU(2)$ and~$SO(3)$ global symmetry.